Udj13/AGLoRa/README.md

 - Source code is available for free on github: https://github.com/Udj13/AGLoRa-client-flutter
 - You can download the iOs app from Apple App Store: https://apps.apple.com/ru/app/aglora/id1600250635
-- You can download the Android app from here: https://shlyagin.ru/aglora.apk
+- You can download the Android app APK from here: https://github.com/Udj13/AGLoRa-client-flutter/releases/tag/AGLoRa (or https://shlyagin.ru/aglora.apk)

 Permissons:
 - Bluetooth permission required to connect to your AGLoRa device